AndersDeath/diary2/000-current.md

 # 16 Dezember - Samstag - Berlin - 452 Tag der Einwanderung

 Today we were walking in the city.
+We were at